Together Bridging Review 2026: Adverse Credit Considered

 • Are there exit fees on Together bridging loans?

 No exit fees on regulated (personal) bridging.
 A £100 redemption admin fee applies on redemption.
 Some unregulated commercial products may carry early repayment charges, check the specific product terms.
+If you want to check your eligibility, request an indicative quote directly with Together.

 What we assessed.
 We evaluated Together bridging loans on rates, fees, LTV, adverse credit policy, application process, and completion times.